ojii/viceroy/docs/python-api.rst

         This class is an abstract base class and cannot be instantiated.

+        .. py:attribute:: timeout

+            Integer amount of seconds used as timeout when running Javascript.
+            Default: ``10``.

+        .. py:attribute:: driver_class

+            Selenium web driver class to use, defaults to the firefox web driver.

         .. py:attribute:: scripts

             A list of absolute file paths to Javascript dependencies required